 Ticks of Australia

-Ticks are small but significant members of Australia’s ecosystems, found from tropical rainforests and coastal bushland to the arid inland.
-These external parasites feed on the blood of mammals, birds, reptiles, and even amphibians, playing a complex role in both wildlife ecology and human health.
+Ticks are tiny arachnid parasites, found from tropical rainforests and coastal bushland to the arid inland.
+They feed on the blood of mammals, birds, reptiles, and even amphibians, playing a complex role in both wildlife ecology and human health.
 With over 70 native and introduced tick species recorded across the country, each adapted to different hosts and environments, their diversity reflects the vast range of habitats Australia offers.

 Ixodes holocyclus/Paralysis tick.
 Source: Ticksafety.com